codycodes/uw_comotion/README.md

-# CoMotion_MakerSpace
+# UW CoMotion

-Automation code for the CoMotion MakerSpace
+A collection of code that we've created to increase productivity and happiness throughout [University of Washington's CoMotion Labs] (https://comotion.uw.edu/)